 Instant Pot Chicken Tikka Masala

-- 2 lb chicken skinless and boneless, I used both chicken breast and thighs
+- 2 pounds chicken skinless and boneless, I used both chicken breast and thighs, cut into cubes

 - 5 cloves garlic minced